IHGCU/CapstoneProject/README.md

 8. model.json - a file with the saved model characteristics
 9. DRUJClassifier.py - A Python script for running the classifier.
 This file requires the test cases and the model characteristics and model weights to run.
 There are also images of typical type I, II, and III fractures that are needed.
 They are in the Classifier folder.
 This file implements some elements of the GUI.
 10. Classifier - a folder that contains images of typical type I, II, and III fractures
+11. DSC590_0500 Wells User Guide for Distal Radius Fracture Classifier.pdf - The user guide for the classifier
+12. System Administration Guide for Distal Radius Fracture Classifier.docx - The system administration guid for the classifier
-11. DSC590_0500WellsFinalPresentation.mp4 - Video recording of presentation of the final project
+13. DSC590_0500WellsFinalPresentation.mp4 - Video recording of presentation of the final project
+14. DSC590_0500WellsDemonstration.mp4 - Video demonstration of the classifier